philharmonic/philharmonic.github.io/TCC.md

-Supplementary materials as part of the journal paper submitted to *IEEE Transactions on Cloud Computing: Special Issue on Green and Energy-Efficient Cloud Computing.* Here, we share some additional details related to the topic that did not fit inside the paper itself.
+Supplementary materials as part of the journal paper submitted to *IEEE Transactions on Cloud Computing: Special Issue on Green and Energy-Efficient Cloud Computing.* Here, we share additional details, graphs and animations related to the topic.

 For any questions, contact the corresponding author
 <a href="http://www.infosys.tuwien.ac.at/staff/drazen/"